oh-kay-blanket/resume/Kayla_Plunkett_CV.md

 __Sally Beauty__
 _2022 - present | Denton, Texas_

+* Developed a robust experimentation ecosystem, combining Analytics, Product, UX, Business & Marketing teams, which has become instrumental in driving data-centric design decisions for digital platforms.

 * Optimized workflows and set SLAs based on needs from cross-functional business, marketing and product teams.

 * Negotiated with the Salesforce platform development team to advance the Front End team’s professional growth needs.